katcitdoe/4lung/README.md

 # Introduction
 4lung is a transgender furry who has created 100+ albums, 10+ original characters, a comic, and, coming soon, an entire video game! but still, general perception of her has been tainted by false accusations. imma debunk em all, since she's been harassed for 8 whole years now
 # Keep in mind
 4lung was a private age regressor and (more recently) a proshipper. these are normal, harmless coping mechanisms for csa victims.
-4lung's ex girlfriend got mad at her for age regressing in private, so she broke up with her, leaked it to the world, stole her laptop, faked screenshots, and started a harassment campaign against her. needless to say, 4lung then marked all of her accounts as 18+, so she could be more public about it, and find people that actually accept her.
+4lung's ex girlfriend got mad at her for the former, so she broke up with her, leaked it to the world, stole 4lung's laptop, faked screenshots, and started a harassment campaign against her. needless to say, 4lung then marked all of her accounts as 18+, so she could be more public about it.
 ## Kidnapping.......
 https://file.garden/aOceEAH5a01gtopY/1.jpg
 ## Pedophillia.......?!